rtisma/portal-song-exporter/README.md

 Portal Song Exporter
 ---

-This program takes a portal repository url, extracts all the files and reduces to a list of analysisIds, and then uses those analysisIds to export payloads using the song api.
+This program takes a portal repository url, extracts all the files and reduces to a set of analysisIds, and then uses those analysisIds to export payloads using the song api.

 ### Quick Start with Docker